bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Acquisition stopped (HALT); Time domain only (TIME); RNMRA only

 Description:
-`SAV` transfers data and parameters from a processing buffer to the averager.
-The averager memory may be logically partitioned into two or more blocks so that multiple FID's with different experimental parameters can be acquired at once, without the need to start and stop acquisition many times. `SAV` transfers data to one of these blocks from a processing buffer according to the user's choice of blk and buf.
+`SAV` transfers data and parameters from a [processing buffer](syntax#buffers) to the averager for further averaging.

-The first parameter, blk specifies the averager block to transfer the data to.
-If blk is omitted RNMR will not prompt for it and will transfer to block 1.
+The averager memory may be logically partitioned into two or more blocks by `NABLK` so that multiple FID's with different experimental parameters can be acquired at once, without the need to start and stop acquisition many times.

-The second parameter, buf specifies which processing buffer to send data from.
-If no buffer is specified RNMR will not prompt for it and will transfer data from process buffer 1 (the visible processing buffer).
+`SAV` transfers data from a processing buffer to one of these blocks.
+If no block is specified RNMR will not prompt for it and will transfer to block 1.
+If no buffer is specified RNMR will not prompt for it and will transfer from the visible processing buffer.
 ## SAVARV
 Save archive